LongSpec: Long-Context Lossless Speculative Decoding with Efficient Drafting and Verification: Experiments

 \subsection{Main Results}

-Table~\ref{tab:final_table} and Figure~\ref{fig:final_fig} show the decoding speeds and average acceptance lengths across the five evaluated datasets at $T=0$ and $T=1$, respectively.
+Table~\ref{tab:final_table} and Figure~\ref{fig:final_fig} show the decoding speeds and average acceptance lengths across the five evaluated datasets at $T=0$ and $T=1$, where $T$ denotes the temperature used in LLM sampling.
 Our proposed method significantly outperforms all other approaches on both summarization tasks and code completion tasks.
 When $T=0$, on summarization tasks, our method can achieve an average acceptance length of around 3.5 and a speedup of up to 2.67$\times$; and on code completion tasks, our method can achieve an average acceptance length of around 4 and a speedup of up to 3.26$\times$.
 This highlights the robustness and generalizability of our speculative decoding approach, particularly in long-text generation tasks.
-At $T=1$, our method's performance achieves around 2.5$\times$ speedup, maintaining a substantial lead over MagicDec.
+At $T=1$, our method achieves around 2.5$\times$ speedup, maintaining a substantial lead over MagicDec.
 This indicates that our approach is robust across different temperature settings, further validating its soundness and efficiency.

-While MagicDec demonstrates competitive acceptance rates with LongSpec, its speedup is noticeably lower in our experiments.
+Although PLD can accelerate generation on many datasets, it still does not match the performance of our proposed LongSpec.
+In some scenarios (\emph{e.g.}, when retrieval is minimal), PLD can even result in negative acceleration.
+For another baseline, MagicDec, while it demonstrates competitive acceptance rates compared to LongSpec, its speedup is noticeably lower in our experiments.
 This is because MagicDec is primarily designed for scenarios with large batch sizes and tensor parallelism.
-In low-batch-size settings, its draft model leverages all parameters of the target model with sparse KV Cache becomes excessively heavy.
+In low-batch-size settings, its draft model, which leverages all parameters of the target model with a sparse KV cache, becomes excessively heavy.
 This design choice leads to inefficiencies, as the draft model's computational overhead outweighs its speculative benefits.
 Our results reveal that MagicDec only achieves acceleration ratios~$>\!1$ on partial datasets when using a guess length $\gamma \!=\!
 2$ and consistently exhibits negative acceleration around 0.7$\times$ when $\gamma\!\geq\!3$, further underscoring the limitations of this method in such configurations.
 The performance of MagicDec in larger batch sizes can be found in Section~\ref{sec:throughput}.

 Lastly, we find that attention implementation plays a critical role in long-context speculative decoding performance.
 In our experiments, ``Vanilla HF'' refers to HuggingFace’s attention implementation, while ``Vanilla FA'' employs \texttt{Flash Attention}.
 The latter demonstrates nearly a $2\times$ speedup over the former, even as a standalone component, and our method can achieve up to $6\times$ speedup over HF Attention on code completion datasets.
 This result underscores the necessity for speculative decoding methods to be compatible with optimized attention mechanisms like \texttt{Flash Attention}, especially in long-text settings.
 Our hybrid tree attention approach achieves this compatibility, allowing us to fully leverage the advantages of \texttt{Flash Attention} and further speedup.